 Best Southerland mattress for hot sleepers – Southerland Haven Plush Box Top ThermoBalance

-Haven’s ThermoBalance cover, copper-infused foam, and breathable coil support kept our testers cooler than the other Southerland models in this group.
+Haven’s ThermoBalance cover, cooling layers, and breathable coil support kept our testers cooler than the other Southerland models in this group.
 From Marcus’s hot-sleeper logs to my neutral readings, this mattress produced the most reliable temperature control while still delivering deep pressure relief. -

 Best Southerland mattress for side-sleep comfort – American Sleep Furlong Plush Euro Top